AriFordsham/GHCWiki/magical-reflection-support.md

 with a special typing rule: `reify# @ c r a` will only be accepted by the type checker if `c` is a single-method class whose method has the same representation as `a`.

+**SPJ**: I don't like this much

+- The type of reify\#, as written, is obviously too polymorphic!
+- It's a new typing rule, i.e. an extension to COre
+- You cannot use `reify#` in a polymorphic situation
+- It does not satisfy principle (2)